 The first and most obvious tip to improving your listening environment is making sure you’re listening from the correct place in that environment.
 Sound waves will be propagating throughout your studio, bouncing off of walls and other surfaces in the room.
 If you’re not listening from the optimal position, the acoustics of your room can have a drastic impact on the accuracy of the listening experience.

 Before anything else, it’s assumed that your room is more or less rectangular.
 This makes it easier to anticipate how sound waves will travel and reflect off of surfaces in the room.
 These tips can still help if your room is not rectangular, but this is definitely the ideal room shape.

-The optimal orientation for your setup in most cases, is facing one of the shorter walls in the room.
+In most cases, the optimal orientation for your setup is facing one of the shorter walls in the room.
 The listening position should be centered, equidistant from the right and left walls.
 Exact distances vary depending on who you ask, but generally speaking your chair should be positioned about one third the room’s length away from the front wall.

 We briefly covered monitor positioning in a previous article centered around studio monitors.
 Check out “Types of Studio Monitors and Which to Choose for Home Studios” for more information on monitors in particular.

 The listening experience is greatly affected by the location of your studio monitors.
 While obviously having an impact on stereo imaging, this placement is also important in making sure you receive direct sound (directly from the speaker to your ears) in the correct way.